International Exhibition of Modern Decorative and Industrial Arts: The legacy of the exhibition

 In 1926, shortly after the end of the Paris Decorative Arts exposition, The French Union of Modern Artists, a group which included Francis Jourdain, Pierre Chareau, Le Corbusier, and Robert Mallet-Stevens among others, fiercely attacked the style, which they said was created only for the wealthy and its form was determined by their tastes.
 The modernists, as they became known, insisted that well-constructed buildings should be available to everyone, and that form should follow function.
 The beauty of an object or building resided in whether it was perfectly fit to fulfill its function.
 Modern industrial methods meant that furniture and buildings could be mass-produced, not made by hand.

 The Art Deco interior designer Paul Follot defended Art Deco in this way: "We know that man is never content with the indispensable and that the superfluous is always needed...If not, we would have to get rid of music, flowers, and perfumes..!"
 However, Le Corbusier was a brilliant publicist for modernist architecture; he stated that a house was simply "a machine to live in", and tirelessly promoted the idea that Art Deco was the past and modernism was the future.
 Le Corbusier's ideas were gradually adopted by architecture schools, and the aesthetics of Art Deco were abandoned.
 The economy of the 1930s also favored modernism; modernist buildings, without ornament, used less expensive materials and were cheaper to build, and thus were considered more suitable for the times.
 The outbreak of World War II in 1939 brought a sharp end to the Art Deco period.

-Architectural historian Dennis Sharp's wrote that Moderne architecture had arisen from the exhibition.
+Architectural historian Dennis Sharp wrote that modernist architecture had arisen from the exhibition.